 Bali Zoo: Review, Prices & Photos

-The great thing about the Bali Zoo is that it has a lot of animals native to Bali, Java, and the rest of Southeast Asia, so it’s relevant to anyone traveling in this part of the world.
+The great thing about the Bali Zoo is that it has a lot of animals native to Bali, Java, and the rest of Indonesia and Southeast Asia, so it’s relevant to anyone traveling in this part of the world.

 Where To Stay